 When I started looking at the Nikon D7000, it was way back in December 2010.
 I purchased it for my birthday, knowing full well that it was a brand new camera and would be the perfect step up from the Nikon D40x, the lowest-end DSLR I could have purchased from Nikon’s current lineup.
+I was looking for the best point and shoot digital camera.
 As an amateur photographer who’d only started with DSLRs back in 2008, two years with one camera was a long time, but I finally mastered it and found the limitations too great to continue using.
 So with the money I’d collected for the incredibly difficult task of getting older, I stepped up my photography equipment.

 That major jump was no small feat.
 The differences between a base-model DSLR and a mid-high range consumer-grade DSLR are pretty big.
 The D7000 was much larger, much heavier, and is far more sophisticated.
 I wouldn’t recommend it to someone just starting out with a DSLR because it makes the learning curve greater, perhaps too great.
 After a year and a half of use, I finally have mastered the D7000 and am now limited in two ways: light sensitivity and my selection of lenses.